Worbarrow Bay aka Tyneham Beach

 The History of Worbarrow Bay (Tyneham Beach)

-During the early 1900s, Worbarrow Bay had a coastguard station as well as seven cottages.
-Over fifty people lived here which is surprising given its remote location.
-In 1911 when the Coastguard station closed William Bond purchased it and then one year later had it demolished.
 The rumour was that he wasn’t keen on tourists coming to the Bay and didn’t want the Coastguard station or its cottages to be used for holiday homes.
 After the station closed the population of Worbarrow went into decline.
-Tyneham beach was never the same once the coastguards left.
+Tyneham Beach was never the same once the coastguards left.

-Before the war in the 1930s, despite William Bonds wishes, the bay became a popular tourist destination.
+Before the war in the 1930s, despite William Bonds’s wishes, the bay became a popular tourist destination.
 This was mainly due to the automobile revolution.
 With more and more people owning cars, Worbarrow became a lot more accessible.
 Some of the local fishermen took advantage of the tourist trade and provided cooked lobsters and crabs as well as cream teas and beer.

 When the forced evacuation of Tyneham began in 1943 only 10 residents remained.